Prathmesh-Dhatrak/jobrefme-extension/README.md

 # JobRefMe Chrome Extension

-A Chrome extension that generates personalized reference request messages for HireJobs.in job postings.
+A Chrome extension that generates personalized referral request messages for HireJobs.in job postings.

 ## Features

 - **Automatic Detection**: Automatically detects when you're on a HireJobs job posting page
-- **One-Click Generation**: Generate a reference request with a single click
+- **One-Click Generation**: Generate a referral request with a single click
 - **Smart Templates**: Creates personalized messages that highlight relevant skills for each job
 - **Copy to Clipboard**: Easily copy the generated message with one click